seadowg/cv/cv.md

 *October 2012 - Present*

-* Working as an engineer to build mobile apps (Android & iOS), Web apps and APIs.
+* Working as an engineer and team lead to build mobile apps (Android & iOS), Web apps and APIs.
 * Helping clients deploy and manage their applications in the Play Store, App Store and across various cloud platforms (PCF, Heroku etc).
-* Chose to focus on Android projects and has pushed 5+ apps to the Play Store.
-* Mentoring and helping build other engineers' careers within the company through as their immeditate manager.
+* Mentoring and helping build other engineers' careers within the company as their immeditate manager.
 * Contributing to the overall direction and management of the consulting practice.
-* Serving as a lead engineer as part of a balanced team.
 * Teaching and consulting with technical, product and executive members of client organisations on core development and Lean/XP practices such as pair programming,